Minimum Order Quantities for Blank Plastic Cards Explained

 Metal card minimum orders and pricing vary based on material, finish, and configuration.
 These are not commodity items and are quoted individually based on program specifications.
 Contact CPE directly to discuss metal card programs - the lead time, minimum quantity, and customization options are all conversation-dependent.

 Casino player cards are a specialized application where encoding accuracy, card durability, and consistent magnetic stripe performance are non-negotiable.
 These cards interact with slot systems, point-of-sale terminals, and player tracking platforms - failures are costly and disruptive.
-Chicago Pipe Essentials supplies casino player cards configured to meet the magnetic stripe encoding requirements of major casino management systems.
+Plastic Card ID supplies casino player cards configured to meet the magnetic stripe encoding requirements of major casino management systems.

 Hotel key cards similarly require precise HiCo magnetic stripe specifications to interface reliably with door lock systems from leading manufacturers.
 A key card that fails at check-in is a guest experience problem, not just a logistics inconvenience.
 Minimum orders for hotel key programs reflect the need for a reliable ongoing supply - typically 100-500 cards as a starting point, with many properties ordering in quantities of 1,000-5,000 to maintain operational stock levels.

 Blank plastic cards are one side of an in-house card program equation.
 The other side is the hardware and consumables that turn blank stock into finished, functional cards.
-Chicago Pipe Essentials carries a full lineup of card printers from Evolis, Zebra, and Fargo - the three most widely trusted brands in professional card printing - along with the printer ribbons, cleaning kits, card carriers, sleeves, and accessories that keep programs running without interruption.
+Plastic Card ID carries a full lineup of card printers from Evolis, Zebra, and Fargo - the three most widely trusted brands in professional card printing - along with the printer ribbons, cleaning kits, card carriers, sleeves, and accessories that keep programs running without interruption.

-Card Printers, Ribbons, and the Full Program Ecosystem from Chicago Pipe Essentials
+Card Printers, Ribbons, and the Full Program Ecosystem from Plastic Card ID

 Buying blank cards from one vendor and a printer from another is a workable approach, but it introduces coordination friction.
 When your printer ribbon needs replacing, when your cleaning kit runs out, when you need to troubleshoot a print quality issue - having a single source that knows your card stock, your printer model, and your program specifications is genuinely easier.
 That one-stop-shop model is one of the core reasons CPE has maintained relationships with the same customers over years and decades.